 Tracks within the PhD program are distinguished in many further ways:

-- Each track is represented by a so-called “track representative”, a faculty member associated with the given track, responsible for the coherence of their respective tracks.
-They are the ones overseeing syllabi development and teaching in accordance with the stipulations of the Doctoral School
+- Each track has a representative, a faculty member associated with the given track, responsible for the coherence of their respective tracks.
+They are the ones overseeing syllabi development and teaching in accordance with the stipulations of the Doctoral School.

 There are five tracks within the PhD program: